WaltAFWilliams/AMDet/README.md

-## AMDet: A Tool for Mitotic Cell Detection in Histopathology images.
+# AMDet: A Tool for Mitotic Cell Detection in Histopathology images.
+By Walt Williams and James Hall at Microsoft Research

+### Introduction
 Welcome to the GitHub Repo for AMDet.
-This tool was made as a result of a summer research project while working at Microsoft.
+This tool was made out of a need for assistance for pathologists that are labeling histopathology images.
+The original paper describing the details and implementation of the network can be found [here](www.google.com).